 Actually, scratch that.
-It's a big deal even if you do it in three years and a half.
+It's a big deal even if you do it in three and a half years.

+PART III

-PART IIIDELIVERING WITH THE SWARM
+DELIVERING WITH THE SWARM

+CHAPTER EIGHT

-CHAPTER EIGHT Using Social Dynamics To Their Potential
+Using Social Dynamics to Their Full Potential

 The key to a successful swarm is to be better at understanding and using massive-scale social dynamics than your competitors.
-We've looked at some of the specific techniques in chapters four and six.
+We've looked at some of the specific techniques in chapters 4 and 6.
 This chapter will round off with the more advanced, yet most crucial techniques.

-When you communicate the swarm's goals to tens of thousands of people or even to hundreds of thousands, it poses unique challenges as they're all in different positions of understanding the swarm's goals and have different motivations for choosing to receive your communications.
-You need to be aware of all of these, and cater to the well-initiated as well as the just-recruited activists, all at the same time.
+When you communicate the swarm's goals to tens of thousands of people or even to hundreds of thousands, it poses unique challenges, as they're all in different positions of understanding the swarm's goals and have different motivations for choosing to receive your communications.
+You need to be aware of all of these and cater to the well initiated as well as the just-recruited activists, all at the same time.